omahs/golem-docs/docs/Ncreators/javascript/examples/tools/converting-an-image.md

     * The tool works on: OS X 10.14+, Ubuntu 18.04 or 20.04, and Windows
     * Required: [gvmkit-build installation](installing-gvmkit-build.md)
-    * Basic knowledge of Docker along with docker service running
+    * Basic knowledge of Docker along with the Docker service running

     (Note: you can use npx and pipx tools to run gvmkit-build without installation).

-Golem images are based off Docker images, which means that it is required to have a Docker image to be able to create (convert) to a Golem image.
-We will include a simple Dockerfile just to show how the tool and its commands work for demonstration purposes, and you are free to create your own Dockerfile's.
+Golem images are based on Docker images, which means that it is required to have a Docker image to be able to create (convert) to a Golem image.
+We will include a simple Dockerfile just to show how the tool and its commands work for demonstration purposes, and you are free to create your own Dockerfile.

 ## Building your Docker image

-Create a `Dockerfile` file with following content:
+Create a `Dockerfile` file with the following content:

 ```bash
 FROM debian:latest